-The widespread success of GPSS/H rests upon both the superiority of its original design and the subsequent years of improvement and enhancement.
-As a simulation language, GPSS/H requires some programming-style effort, but it does so within an intuitive modeling framework that can be readily used without extensive programming experience.
-It is equally well suited for modeling simple systems and for modeling large, complex systems.
+Since it is a simulation language, GPSS/H requires some programming-style effort, but it does so within the intuitive modeling framework Gordon designed to be readily used without extensive programming experience.
+It is well suited for modeling both simple systems and large, complex systems.

-Although many new simulation tools have been introduced over the past decade, often they have been designed for specific classes of applications.
+Although many new simulation tools have been introduced over the past decade, they have often been designed for specific classes of applications.
 In strong contrast, GPSS/H continues to be one of the most general, flexible, and powerful simulation environments currently available.
-GPSS/H is in use around the globe for modeling manufacturing, transportation, distribution, telecommunications, hospitals, computers, logistics, mining, and many other types of queuing systems.
+GPSS/H is in use around the globe modeling manufacturing, transportation, distribution, telecommunications, hospitals, computers, logistics, mining, and many other types of queuing systems.